-With a vast network of partners involved and five years of relationship building through the steps of community collaboration and performance improvement provided by the COE Framework, San Diego South Region excelled at responding to the COVID-19 global pandemic.
-Throughout 2020 and 2021 as each wave of challenge was presented, the organized and empowered team of Live Well San Diego, the community excellence group serving the area, rose to the occasion with a focus on quality, speed, and inclusivity as their underpinnings.
+With a vast network of partners involved and five years of building relationships building through the steps of community collaboration and performance improvement provided by the COE Framework, San Diego South Region has excelled at responding to the COVID-19 global pandemic as well as several targeted resident-focused programs.
+Throughout the last few years, as each wave of challenge was presented, the organized and empowered team of Live Well San Diego, the community excellence group serving the area, rose to the occasion with a focus on quality, speed, and inclusivity as their underpinnings.
+Programs of note beyond COVID vaccinations and education include providing workplace and financial literacy training and internships leading to jobs for at risk youth; providing smoking cessation education to students, parents, and governments bringing awareness to vaping and connections to prevention and cessation resources; and blood pressure checks and heart disease prevention information through their "Love Your Heart" initiative checking nearly 31,000 residents over the last three years.